- Legislative Ask

 Print the PDF

-Even adjusted for inflation, the United States is now spending far more on its military than at the heights of the Vietnam War.
-In addition to being morally wrong, spending billions on weapons and war only breeds more violence and long-term insecurity.
+That is more than $2 billion every day and $1 million every minute.
+Even adjusted for inflation, the United States is now spending far more on the military than at the heights of the Vietnam War.
+Our country should focus on urgent human needs here at home, not on paying ever more for weapons and war that only fuel more violence and long-term insecurity.

-- Demand accountability for Pentagon spending: Congress must insist that the Pentagon make better use of taxpayer dollars and successfully pass an audit—just like every other cabinet agency.
+- Demand accountability for Pentagon spending: Congress must insist that the Pentagon make better use of taxpayer dollars and finally pass an audit—just as every other major federal agency already has.

-- Oppose a new nuclear buildup: Ronald Reagan said that a nuclear war cannot be won and must never be fought; Congress must cut back on the dangerous trillion-dollar-plus plan to expand the U.S. nuclear arsenal.
+- Oppose a new nuclear buildup: A nuclear war can never be won and must never be fought.
+Congress must cut back on the dangerous trillion-dollar-plus plan to expand the U.S. nuclear arsenal.